roocs/rook/ARCH_ESGF2.md

 ---

-# Future improvement: advertise processing in STAC
+# Future improvements

-The federation can work with the **existing ESGF-NG STAC catalog**.
+The federation itself can work with the **existing ESGF-NG infrastructure**.
+The following changes are useful improvements, but are not prerequisites for the initial implementation.

+## Advertise processing in STAC

 > **No STAC changes are required to implement Rook federation.**